dave-heslop74/PmagPylot/README.md

 ## How to use this knowledge base

-At the start of a session with an LLM (e.g. Claude, ChatGPT, Gemini), copy and paste the text this paragraph into the prompt box:
+At the start of a session with an LLM (e.g. Claude, ChatGPT, Gemini), copy and paste the paragraph below into the prompt box:

 > Please clone this repository using a code/bash execution tool:
 > `git clone https://github.com/dave-heslop74/PmagPylot.git`.
 Also ensure